Okinawa Island Guide

 Taxi

-With the exception of the monorail, which runs only within Naha City, cars and buses are the primary methods of transportation on Okinawa.
-However, many bus services, including route maps, are not available in English.
-The operation of local buses may be complicated for first-time users who are not acquainted with the system or the locale.
-It is not a practical option for those who have a limited amount of time for traveling on the island.
-Many tourists take taxis or rent a car to get around on their own.
+Except for the monorail, which runs only one line within Naha City and Urasoe, cars and buses are the primary transportation methods on Okinawa.
+However, many bus services, including route maps, are unavailable in English.
+The operation of local buses may be complicated for first-time users unfamiliar with the system or the locale, and riding on buses is often impractical for those who have a limited time to travel around on the island.
+Instead, many visitors take a taxi or rent a car.

 • •Estimated taxi fares from the airport